 SWARMS are for any faculty member looking for some quiet research time, a scholarly community, and the chance to get some focused work done.
 Conversation, coffee, and light breakfast from 8:30 – 9 and quiet work on scholarly projects in our own café-like setting from 9 – 12 after that.
 Bring whatever you need to get work done in that setting: a laptop, a book, articles you’re reading, a pile of data to crunch.
 Drop in – no RSVP required.

 SWARGS: Scholarly Writing and Research Groups

 Do you want to get more research and writing done this year?
 Last year more than 40 CC writers and researchers participated in small groups of 3-6 people that met regularly to set goals and share progress.
 Research shows that these kinds of support groups can dramatically enhance scholarly productivity.
 Last year’s SWARGS reported that the groups were both helpful and fun.
-If you’re interested in forming or being part of a SWARG, send me an email about your project and group.
+If you’re interested in forming or being part of a SWARG, please fill out this form describing your project and group.
 The Crown Center will help coordinate, find space, and provide funds for snacks or modest lunches.